2021 ABSTRACT SUBMISSION NOW OPEN FOR THE LIVER MEETING

 - Abstracts must be submitted online through the abstract submission site.
 No faxed copies, discs, thumb drives or email submissions will be accepted.

-- An abstract may only be submitted to the Annual Meeting once.
+- An abstract may only be submitted to The Liver Meeting® once.
 Duplicate abstracts (reporting the same data) that are submitted under a different author will be administratively withdrawn.

 - To submit an abstract, there is a nonrefundable fee of $70.
 Authors can pay by VISA®, MasterCard®, American Express® or DISCOVER®; your credit card will be processed by AASLD.
 Please be sure to list the current expiration date of your credit card.

-- Abstracts will not be considered for publication and/or presentation unless payment is provided.
+- Abstracts will not be considered for publication and/or presentation unless payment is provided before the submission deadline.
 No checks or purchase orders will be accepted.

 - Case reports, or novel clinical observations can provide new insight into clinical phenotypes or pathogenesis of disease.
 Case reports are not frequently submitted to The Liver Meeting® but authors who so choose may submit one using the same guidelines outlined below for standard abstract submission.
 Case reports will be scored and ranked by the same review team that scores abstract submissions for the category and descriptor selected by the submitting author.